Gradient boosting for convex cone predict and optimize problems: Introduction

 \section{Introduction}

-Recently there has been a growing body of research on decision-aware predictive modelling (see for example \citep{Ban2019,Bert2019, Bert2020,Elma2020, Elma2020b, Grigas2021,Mandi2020,Wilder2019}).
-A naive `predict, then optimize' framework treats the prediction estimation problem independently from its use in the downstream decision optimization problem.
-As such, an `objective mismatch' \citep{Lambert2020} can occur whereby improved prediction accuracy does not necessarily result in smaller decision error.
+Recently there has been a growing body of research on decision-aware predictive modelling (see for example \citep{Bert2019, Bert2020,Elma2020, Elma2020b, Grigas2021,Mandi2020,Wilder2019}).
+A traditional `predict, then optimize' framework treats the prediction estimation and decision optimization problem independently.
+As such, an `objective mismatch' \citep{Lambert2020} can occur whereby improved prediction accuracy does not result in improved decision accuracy.

-Conversely, the Smart `Predict, then Optimize' (SPO) \citep{Elma2020} framework optimizes prediction models in order to minimize the final downstream decision regret.
-To date, the SPO framework has been studied in a general setting for linear and decision-tree regression models \citep{Elma2020, Elma2020b}.
-In this paper we present \dboost, a general purpose framework that combines the strength of gradient boosting ensembles with the SPO framework.
+Conversely, the smart `predict, then optimize' (SPO) \citep{Elma2020} framework optimizes prediction models in order to minimize the final downstream decision regret.
+To date, the SPO framework has been studied in a general setting for linear and decision tree regression models \citep{Elma2020, Elma2020b}.
+In this paper we present \dboost, a general purpose framework that combines the strength of gradient boosting with the SPO framework.
 Previous work \citep{Kon2021} considers gradient boosting for integrated prediction and optimization problems but only considers a small subset of optimization problems with linear inequality constraints.
-In contrast, the \dboost~ framework is capable of supporting any optimization problem that can be cast as a convex quadratic cone program (CQP); and thus supports linear, quadratic and second-order cone programming with general convex cone constraints.
-As a secondary technical contribution, we present a novel fixed-point implicit differentiation algorithm for efficiently computing the gradient of the SPO loss with respect to all of the cone program variables.
-Thirdly, the \dboost~ framework is provided as an open-source R package, available here:
+In contrast, the \dboost~framework is capable of supporting any optimization problem that can be cast as a convex quadratic cone program (QCP); and thus supports linear \footnote{We refer the reader to the Supplementary Material for a discussion on the limitations of strict lower-level linear programming.}, quadratic and second-order cone programming with general convex cone constraints.
+We present a novel fixed-point implicit differentiation algorithm for computing the gradient of the SPO loss with respect to all of the cone program variables.
+The \dboost~framework is provided as an open-source Python package, available here: $\text{https://github.com/ipo-lab/dboost\_py}.$